-What Are Beyonce's Twins' Middle Names?
-We Need To Know Now
+What Are Beyoncé's Twins' Middle Names?
+The World Is Anxious To Know

 The world has finally not only been blessed with Queen Bey's two beautiful twins, but their incredible names have now finally been made public.